“My brain fog and anxiety have disappeared – I finally have my life back”

 Having tried everything he could think of to help the mental health issues, including hypnotherapy and cognitive behavioural therapy, he heard about YorkTest food intolerance testing through his mother who had had a positive experience.

 The process, which involves sending a finger prick blood sample to the company’s laboratory to test reactions to up to 208 foods, revealed that he was intolerant to egg white and egg yolk, with a borderline reaction to millet.

-After receiving his results, he also booked a consultation with their Nutritional Therapist, who advised him on how to eliminate trigger foods from his diet, seek healthy alternatives and stick to his new regime.
+After receiving his results, he also booked a consultation with one of our qualified nutritional therapists, who advised him on how to eliminate trigger foods from his diet, seek healthy alternatives and stick to his new regime.
 However, David admits it was difficult.